Article

 Class I Biosafety Cabinets

 Class I BSCs provide personnel protection and environmental protection but no product protection.
-The Class I BSCs are typically used for cage dumping, culture aeration, tissue homogenization, or to enclose equipment such as centrifuges, harvesting equipment, or small fermenters, where aerosols may be generated but product protection is not required.
+The Class I BSCs are typically used for hazardous non-sterile drug compoudning, animal cage dumping, culture aeration, tissue homogenization, or to enclose equipment such as centrifuges, harvesting equipment, or small fermenters, where aerosols may be generated but product protection is not required.

 The Class I BSC operates by drawing unfiltered room air through the work opening and the work surface.
 The airflow is maintained at a minimum inward velocity of 75 linear feet per minute (lfm) through the front opening to ensure personnel protection.
 The air is then drawn into an exhaust plenum that contains a HEPA filter, which filters out any aerosols and particulates protecting the environment.

-HEPA filters effectively trap particulates and infectious agents but does not capture volatile chemicals or gases.
-Therefore, only canopy-connected Types A1, A2, and C1, or hard-connected Types B1 and B2 BSCs should be used when working with small amounts of volatile, toxic chemicals.
+HEPA filters capture particulates and biological agents but do not remove vapors or gases.
+Therefore, only canopy-connected Type A1, A2, or C1 cabinets, or hard-ducted Type B1 and B2 cabinets, should be used for procedures involving volatile or toxic chemicals.

 Class III Biosafety Cabinets